 Is DoorDash real and safe?

-Yes.
-DoorDash is a publicly traded company with millions of active dashers across the US, Canada, and Australia.
-It processed over $19 billion in marketplace gross order volume in 2024.
-The platform is legitimate, it pays, and it has been operating since 2013.
+DoorDash is a publicly traded company with millions of active dashers across the US.
+Rest assured, the platform is legitimate and it has been operating since 2013.
 Payment is reliable and well-documented.
-The frustration from dashers is not about being scammed.
-It is about pay.
-Base pay has declined over time according to long-term dashers.
-Tips are inconsistent and make up 40 to 60% of total earnings.
-The app penalizes drivers for declining too many orders, which creates pressure to accept low-paying runs.
-These are real structural issues worth knowing.
+The app penalizes drivers for declining too many orders, which creates pressure to accept low-paying runs, but overall Dashers seem to enjoy the gig.

 How hard is it to sign up?

-About 15 minutes to sign up and most applicants get approved in under a week.
-Enter your basic information, agree to a background check, watch a short onboarding video, and order your free insulated delivery bag.
-Once approved, open the app and start accepting orders.
-No interview.
-No phone call.
-No resume needed.
-You must be at least 18, have a valid driver’s license and insurance if delivering by car, and pass the background check.
-Bikes and scooters are also allowed in many markets, which removes the vehicle requirement entirely for people in dense urban areas.
+Expect to take about 15 minutes to complete the sign up process and then an approval decision in under a week.
+You will enter your basic information, agree to a background check and watch a short onboarding video.
+You must be at least 18, have a valid driver’s license and insurance if delivering by car.
+Bikes are also allowed in many markets, which removes the vehicle requirement entirely for people in big cities.

 💡 Insider Tip: